Localized spatiotemporal reaction-diffusion patterns on a line and a disk arising from a subcritical finite wavenumber Hopf instability: Introduction

 Self-organization of spatiotemporal patterns in dissipative systems is broadly studied in both partial differential equations theory and in applications, ranging from biology through chemistry to ecology but including technology as well, for example, nonlinear optics, catalysis, batteries and photovoltaics.
 The emerging patterns can be spatially periodic or localized, either as fronts (or domain walls) between distinct patterns or take the form of the so-called dissipative solitons.
 The latter structures are spatially localized and may be time-independent equilibrium states or take the form of traveling (excitable) {\it pulses} (TPs), i.e., localized states that continuously propagate in space, or localized standing oscillations that are fixed in space but oscillate in time, i.e., \textit{oscillons}.
 Such localized oscillations were discovered a number of years ago in parametrically driven fluid and granular media, and classified into two types: standard oscillons, which oscillate about a steady background~\cite{umbanhowar1996localized} and reciprocal oscillons, which are embedded in a counter-oscillating background~\cite{blair2000patterns,yochelis2006reciprocal}.

 The so-called \textit{jumping oscillons} (JOs) are a third member of the ``oscillon family''.
-Unlike the two former types, JOs were first observed in numerical simulations in one space dimension (1D)~\cite{YZE06} in the so-called Purwins system~\cite{schenk1997interacting} and afterward as jumping rings in a quasi-2D BZ-AOT chemical system~\cite{cherkashin2008discontinuously} and in mode-locked integrated external-cavity surface-emitting lasers~\cite{schelte2020dispersive}.
-The term ``jumping'' refers to apparently discontinuous but periodic jumps in space, as shown in Fig.~\ref{fig:fig1} (left panel).
-While the mathematical principles behind standard and reciprocal oscillons have been studied extensively and are fairly well understood in 1D~\cite{burke2008classification,alnahdi2014localized,mcquighan2014oscillons}, the origin of JOs in 1D has only recently been linked to strong temporal modulation of TPs~\cite{knobloch2021origin}; importantly, this study depended on developing a time-dependent numerical continuation method, details of which can be found in Appendix~\ref{app:asec}.
+Unlike the two former types, {JOs were first observed in numerical simulations~\cite{YZE06} in one space dimension (1D) of the so-called Purwins system~\cite{schenk1997interacting} and subsequently in the form of jumping rings in a quasi-two-dimensional experiment on the BZ-AOT chemical system~\cite{cherkashin2008discontinuously}.
+Further examples were identified in mode-locked integrated external-cavity surface-emitting lasers~\cite{schelte2019third} and the associated first-principle model description~\cite{schelte2020dispersive}.} The term ``jumping'' refers to apparently discontinuous but periodic jumps in space, as shown in Fig.~\ref{fig:fig1} (left panel).
+While the mathematical principles behind standard and reciprocal oscillons have been studied extensively and are fairly well understood in 1D~\cite{burke2008classification,alnahdi2014localized,mcquighan2014oscillons}, the origin of JOs in 1D has only recently been linked to strong temporal modulation of TPs~\cite{knobloch2021origin}; importantly, {the latter} study depended on developing a time-dependent numerical continuation method, details of which can also be found in Appendix~\ref{app:asec}.
 Subsequently, many additional states involving JOs were also discovered, including bound pairs of JO-TP [Fig.~\ref{fig:fig1} (middle panel)] and JO-JO [Fig.~\ref{fig:fig1} (right panel)].
 These results have all been obtained in the Purwins system~\cite{schenk1997interacting}:

 an extension of the canonical FitzHugh-Nagumo (FHN) activator-inhibitor model.
 Here $u$ is the activator and $v$, $w$ are two inhibitors acting on distinct time scales, $\theta$, $\vt$, respectively.
 The parameters $k_{1,2,3,4}$ represent rates while $D_{u,v,w}$ are diffusion coefficients, all assumed to be constant and positive.